Jane Birkin Inspired One Of Fashion's Most Iconic Bags; The OG Is Now On Auction

 Hermès' restrictions on the purchase of the Birkin bag have garnered mixed reactions from fashion enthusiasts worldwide.
 On one hand, consumers appreciate the brand for maintaining the prestige of the luxury product, adding to its perceived symbolic value.
 Some believe that it is a way of preserving Jane Birkin's legacy even after her death (July 2023, at age 76).

 However, some criticise the brand for its attempt to create egregious competition in the fashion market.
 They argue that Jane Birkin's idea behind the eponymous handbag was a more sustainable approach to luxury.
-The actress' bag looked nothing less intriguing than a treasure chest filled with bundles of books, curios, and some daily necessities.
+Her bag had a personality of its own and looked no less intriguing than a treasure chest filled with bundles of books, curios, and some daily necessities.

 Jane Birkin's legacy extends far beyond the iconic handbag that bears her name.
 She was also a cancer survivor and a human rights activist.
 She has participated in campaigns that advocate for immigrant rights, healthcare for minorities, and women in war-struck parts of the world.
 Before she died in 2023, she actively showed solidarity with Iranian women, following Mahsa Amini's death.